 About Allen Parish

-If you love the outdoor life, we have hunting at West Bay Game Reserve and at Dry Creek Ranch, fishing on the Calcasieu River the Ouiska Chitto and other creeks and rivers, Trottingbred racing, canoeing and tubing on one of the most peaceful rivers with beautiful, white sandy beaches you will ever see anywhere and great sporting events.
+If you love the outdoor life, we have hunting at West Bay Game Reserve and at Dry Creek Ranch.
+If fishing is more your style, the Calcasieu River and the Ouiska Chitto creek offers many opportunities for that “big” catch!
+Canoeing, kayaking and tubing on the Ouiska Chitto is a chance to get away from it all on a peaceful trip down river with beautiful, white sand beaches for picnicking or overnight stays.

 FACTS ON ALLEN PARISH